Spectre7651/one-time-pad/README.md

 ## Advantages of One Time Pad
 One time pad is completely random which makes it very hard for an attacker to make connections over many messages, however is you use a one time pad key multiple times than that security is taken away

+##### With thanks to the Raspberry Pi Foundation for the starter code for this project.

 #### Written in Python3